lucas271/hiring-challenge-alpha/README.md

 ## ARCHITECTURE
 The app uses the MVC pattern, but with a services folder instead of a model's one.
+EJS for views and websockets for client-server communication.

 ## How to use